MoneyGeek answered some common questions about the best pet insurance for hereditary conditions below:

 Does pet insurance cover hereditary conditions?

 Pet insurance covers hereditary conditions like hip dysplasia, heart defects, cherry eye, epilepsy and luxating patella.
 These genetic conditions are inherited from parents and often require expensive treatments.
-Coverage applies only if your pet shows no symptoms before enrollment and after the waiting periods end.
+Note that most pet insurance companies include hereditary conditions in their base policies, but some may require you to purchase optional add-ons that increase pet insurance costs.

 What waiting periods apply to hereditary condition coverage?

 Most pet insurance companies require a 14-day waiting period for illness coverage and 30 days for orthopedic hereditary conditions like hip dysplasia.
-Cruciate ligament conditions often have extended waiting periods up to 12 months, depending on the insurer.
-During these periods, any symptoms or diagnoses will be considered pre-existing and excluded from coverage.
+Cruciate ligament conditions often have waiting periods up to 12 months, depending on the insurer.
+Any symptoms or diagnoses during these periods will be classified as pre-existing and excluded from coverage.

 Which breeds have the highest hereditary condition risks?

-Golden Retrievers and Labrador Retrievers commonly develop hip dysplasia, while Bulldogs frequently experience brachycephalic syndrome.
+Pet insurance is worth it for Golden Retrievers and Labrador Retrievers that commonly develop hip dysplasia, as well as Bulldogs that frequently experience brachycephalic syndrome.
 German Shepherds are prone to hip and elbow dysplasia and Persian cats often develop polycystic kidney disease.
-Pet insurance covers these breed-specific hereditary conditions if symptoms develop after enrollment and waiting periods end.
+As always, compare multiple quotes and read the fine print to find the cheapest pet insurance with quality hereditary condition coverage for your pet.

 What's the difference between hereditary and pre-existing conditions?